EntropyWorks/docker-openhab/README.md

 where when been ask for database need to replace localhost for db.

-Check port and point your browser to http://[ip]:xxxx/  to access and initially configure your OpenHAB 2.
+Check port and point your browser to http://[ip]:xxxx/openhab.app?sitemap=demo to access and initially configure your OpenHAB.

 ## Run different version of OpenHab